 We can expect that 2019 will be a big year for Zerto as they’re planning two major releases.
 7.0 and 7.5 where the latter one would complete the product cycle.

 We'll be writing more articles on Zerto 7 soon.
 Stay Tuned.
-This was an introductory post which showed some details from the new workflow windows, but there is way more to show.
+This was an introductory post that showed some details from the new workflow windows, but there is way more to show.

 Check out Zerto's website here.